Agent Skills: Feature Workflow: Finish Feature

 ## Recommendations

-If implementation deviated from plan: Ask if user wants to update Z01/Z02 to reflect actual work.
+If implementation deviated from plan, ask whether the user wants Z01 or Z02 updated to reflect the actual outcome.

 Success Criteria